orlabs/orange/README.md

 If you just need a single Orange node, set `store` with `file`, then your configuration will be stored in `store_file.path` with json format.

-Otherwise, if you need share the configuration data of Orange plugins among different Orange nodes, set `store` with `mysql` and import `install/orange-${version}-${min_version}` to MySQL and modify the `store_mysql` config as you want.
+Otherwise, if you need share the configuration data of Orange plugins among different Orange nodes, set `store` with `mysql` and import `install/orange-${version}` to MySQL and modify `store_mysql` as you want.

 Then just type `sh start.sh` to start Orange.
-Maybe you should check the start script and customize it for you own need.
+Maybe you should check the start script and customize it for your own need.

 ### Documents